 The myth that kids will stop growing if they lift weights too young is not supported by any scientific evidence or research.

-What is supported by scientific evidence and research is that properly designed and supervised resistance training programs have numerous benefits for kids, including:
+What is supported by scientific evidence and research is that properly designed and supervised resistance training programs have for kids, including:

 - increasing strength and bone strength index (BSI)

 - decreasing fracture risk and rates of sports-related injury

 Why do people believe that lifting weights stunts growth?

 Most likely, the myth that lifting weights stunts growth came from concern over kids causing damage to their growth plates if they participate in a strength training program.

 Dr. Rob Raponi, a naturopathic doctor and certified sports nutritionist, says the misconception that lifting weights stunts growth likely stems from the fact that injuries to growth plates in immature bones can stunt growth.